metamuses/barberotheque/README.md

 ```

 ### Keywords/entities extraction
-Extracted keywords and named entities from each transcript txt file using SpaCy
+We extracted keywords and named entities from each transcript txt file using
-NLP model for italian (`it_core_news_lg`), saving the results as CSV files in
+SpaCy NLP model for italian (`it_core_news_lg`), saving the results as CSV files
-the `keywords/` and `entities/` folders.
+in the `keywords/` and `entities/` folders.

 ```shell
 python scripts/keywords.py
 ```

 ### Manual compilation of keywords
-Added manually a list of reasoned keywords for each lecture in the
+We choose manually the list of reasoned keywords for each lecture and we added
-`metadata/barbero.csv` file in the columns `keywords` and `entities`.
+them to [`barbero.csv`](metadata/barbero.csv) file in the columns `keywords` and
+`entities`.

 ### Audio compression
 We compressed the audio files to reduce their size for easier storage and